jasonfelice/rails_react/README.md

 # Rails_React
-> This app displays a random greetings
+> This app displays a random greetings.

 ## Getting Started
 To get a local copy up and running follow these simple example steps.